SerenaTetart/FastAnnotation/README.md

 * Write in Object Class the name of the class to be asigned to the bounding box.
 * Push the button '**Draw BB**' in order to draw a new bounding box, do it for every bounding box.
 * When you are done push the button '**Validate**' or press the key '**Enter**' in order to save all the changes in 'annotations.csv'
+* You can right click on top of a bounding box in order to change it's class or remove it.
 * You can navigate freely between all your files and see the bounding boxes already placed. *(work with arrow keys)*